JaroGee/PokeAPI/README.md

 ## Troubleshooting
 - **429 / rate limits** – The HTTP helper (`app/util/http.py`) retries automatically, but if you see repeated errors, wait a bit or point the app at the offline dataset by disconnecting the network temporarily.
-- **Missing sprites or emojis** – Install Pillow (`pip install pillow`) so the emoji favicon/sprite fallbacks render locally.
+- **Missing sprites or emojis** – Install Pillow (`pip install pillow`) so the emoji favicon/sprite fallbacks render locally whenever the bundled assets are absent.
 Without it, the app silently skips emoji generation but everything else works.
 - **Template assets not loading** – Ensure you run Flask from the repo root so `static/` is discoverable.
 Streamlit’s asset resolver also looks relative to the script; keep custom art in `static/assets/` to stay compatible.

 ## Credits